uvegege/TouchstoneParser.jl/README.md

 This package is currently **unregistered**.
 While the core functionality has been tested using examples from the official Touchstone specification, it has **not been extensively validated** against a wide variety of real-world files.
 Contributions or bug reports are welcome.

+Another option you can consider is [Touchstone.jl](https://github.com/mpichl87/Touchstone.jl), which to the best of my knowledge is fully functional.

 ## Features

 - [x] Parse Touchstone files in **v1.0, v1.1, v2.0, v2.1** (`read_touchstone`).